rardyse/pomodoro/README.md

 ## quick presentation :

-this project was created as a little productivity buddy for myself during long study sessions or work blocks, because I found the default one on my computer VERY boring. i really wanted to create one from scratch to have hands on it directly while being aware that "YES LUNA, YOU DID YOURSELF!!!" the pomodoro method (25 min of focused work, 5 min break, repeat) really helped me keep track of time without burning out during my ongoing studies.
+this project was created as a little productivity buddy for myself during long study sessions or work blocks, because I found the default one on my computer VERY boring. i really wanted to create one from scratch to have hands on it directly while being aware that "YES LUNA, YOU DID IT YOURSELF!!!" the pomodoro method (25 min of focused work, 5 min break, repeat) really helped me keep track of time without burning out during my ongoing studies.
 sooo I thought: why not create a *cute desktop app* just for that?

 it keeps me on track, gently nudges me when it's break time, and makes the whole workflow smoother and more intentional while having some cute features / designs!!!!!!

-with this project, i learned how to handle timers, desktop notifications, and simple interface-building in python (I will see of I push further the project with other programmation languages), and of course, how to actually stick to my own schedule
+with this project, i learned how to handle timers, desktop notifications, and simple interface-building in python (I will see if I push further the project with other programmation languages), and of course, how to actually stick to my own schedule

 ## features :